-- Assess all available town energy resources. - Assess current and future energy demand in Dorset. - Calculate the current and future energy costs for different energy sources for the town and residents.
+- Assess all available town energy resources. - Assess current and future energy demand in Dorset. - A Calculation of the current and future energy costs for different energy sources for the town and residents has been prepared as the Energy Report and Assessment dated February 2013, by the BCRC.